 “Fear is a normal emotional response to consciously recognized external sources of danger such as those often associated with loud noises, threatening gestures, strange people and thunderstorms; it is manifested in animals by flight, by attack or by cringing.”
 (Saunders Comprehensive Veterinary Dictionary, 3 ed.).
 This definition contains the explanation of real threats (consciously recognized external sources of danger) that we missed above.
 It also gives us examples.
 Whether fear is manifested by flight, by attack or by cringing is controversial for an ethologist because these all have different functions.
 They appear together is this definition, probably because veterinarian science tends to classify behavior by symptoms (as is the practice in its field) and not function as evolutionary biologists (and ethologists) do.
 A fearful stimulus may trigger an attack (function=eliminate a threat), but an attack is aggressive behavior, even when defensive (function=eliminate competition), and cringing (a term not commonly used in the behavioral sciences) may signify submissive behavior, which is not the same as fearful behavior (function=eliminate a social threat).

 “Fear is an emotion induced by a threat perceived by living entities, which causes a change in brain and organ function and ultimately a change in behavior, such as running away, hiding or freezing from traumatic events.”
 (Wikipedia).
 That is a good definition.
-It relates emotion with behavior, which is always sweet music to the ears of the ethologist who prefers to deal with observable and measurable phenomena rather than the occult emotions.
+It relates emotion with behavior, which is always sweet music to the ethologist’s ears, who prefers to deal with observable and measurable phenomena rather than the occult emotions.
 Running away, hiding or freezing are compatible as to function, so we have no problem with that.
 Traumatic events, on the other hand, requires an explanation.

 Steimer’s and my definition are fully compatible.
 Here is mine: